 Mental health is not just a family issue anymore.
-I think it’s quickly becoming an economic issue that could become the biggest public health crisis of our time.
+It’s an economic issue that could become the biggest public health crisis of our time.
+It’s a responsibility on our communities and our schools are quickly seeing that they have to get involved.

-So, when you have the “I am alone” and the “I am a burden,” – that kind of creates the DESIRE FOR SUICIDE – which becomes the capability for suicide over a period of time, and Joiner here again – the “capability for suicide is acquired largely through repeated exposure to painful or fearsome experiences.
-This results in habituation and, in turn, a higher tolerance for pain and a sense of fearlessness in the face of death.”
+When you have the “I am alone” and the “I am a burden,” – that creates the DESIRE FOR SUICIDE – which becomes the capability for suicide over a period of time.
+The capability for suicide is acquired largely through repeated exposure to painful and provocative events..
+This results in habituation and, in turn, a higher tolerance for pain and a sense of fearlessness in the face of death.

 Habituation is a fancy term for getting used to something.